Popemobile: Usage by John Paul II

 During the Pope's visit to Canada in 1984, a modified GMC Sierra was used as a base, rebuilt by the Thibault Fire Engines Company in Pierreville, Quebec.
 It was subsequently used for the 1998 papal visit to Cuba and was displayed at the Canada Science and Technology Museum in Ottawa in 2005.
 The second truck built by the Thibault Fire Engines Company was sent back to the Vatican in 1984.

-During the papal visit to the United States in September 1987, a pair of Mercedes-Benz 230 G popemobiles were flown to Washington, D.C., and modified by the United States Secret Service to provide access to the papal compartment from the driver's cabin, a design that continued to be used after the trip.
+During the papal visit to the United States in September 1987, a pair of Mercedes-Benz 230 G automobiles were flown to Washington, D.C., and modified by the United States Secret Service to provide access to the papal compartment from the driver's cabin, a design that continued to be used after the trip.
 One of these vehicles has been retired and is currently on display at the Mercedes-Benz Museum in Stuttgart, Germany.

 In 2002, John Paul II requested that the media stop referring to the car as the "popemobile", saying that the term was "undignified".